docs

 - That recovery rates are predictable independent of payer, contract quality, and billing team execution

-What Medi does claim is that underpayment work should be visible, filterable by payer and CPT and dollar amount, routed by deadline, and traceable from initial ERA receipt through final outcome.
-That is the workflow discipline that determines whether a billing company actually captures the revenue it has already earned.
+What Medi does claim is that underpayment work should be visible, filterable by payer and CPT and dollar amount, routed by deadline, and traceable from ERA receipt through final outcome.
+That is the workflow discipline that decides whether a billing company actually captures the revenue it has already earned.

 See billing company operations for how underpayment tracking fits into the broader revenue cycle view across a multi-practice book of business.